madsborup/base-system/README.md

-# go-system
+# base-system

-go-system is a set of layout components with custom type-safe style props.
+base-system is a set of React layout components with custom type-safe style props.

 ## Usage

-Provide a theme using the styled-components ThemeProvider.
+base-system uses styled-components for dynamic style props and theming.

-The provided should implement the following interface:
+Provide a theme using the styled-components `ThemeProvider`.
+The theme should implement the following interface:

 ```ts
 const interface {